-In this section we discuss an extension to the MM model that incorporates growth and different discount rates for the debt tax shield.9
+In this section, we discuss an extension of the MM model that incorporates growth and different discount rates for the debt tax shield.8

-MM assumed that firms pay out all of their earnings as dividends and therefore do not grow.
+Modigliani and Miller assumed that firms pay out all of their earnings as dividends and therefore do not grow.
 However, most firms do grow, and growth affects the MM and Hamada results (as found in the first part of this chapter).
-Recall that for an unlevered firm, the WACC is just the unlevered cost of equity: WACC = $r{s,i}$.
-If g is the constant growth rate and FCF is the expected free cash flow, then the corporate value model from Chapter 15 shows that
+Recall that, for